farlee2121/DevEssentialsBlog/_drafts/2021-02-05-Designing-with-Events-Transforms-and-state.md

 This event, transform, and state oriented design is an all around winner.
 It is easier to model the domain, more information is uncovered during modeling, and the resulting code is both safer and easier to write.

-If you want more in-depth info, then read [Domain Modeling Made Functional]().
+I highly recommend [Domain Modeling Made Functional]() for further exploration.
 It describes the process accessibly and with lots of concrete examples.